-Customer lifecycle.
-A good CRM system should allow you to manage the entire customer lifecycle from prospect to long-term subscriber.
-Your system should enable you to go from quoting a prospect, to converting that accepted quote into a work order, to installing the system.
+A good CRM system should allow you to manage the entire customer lifecycle from quoting a prospect to managing a long-term subscriber.
+You should be able to easily generate a quote, then convert that accepted quote into a work order, and proceed to install the system.
 From there, anyone on your team should have easy access to the customer’s records in a centralized database for efficient ongoing service, recurring billing, and customer support.

-Integration.
-CRM systems that integrate with critical back office functions such as billing, payment, and inventory management eliminate the inefficiency of duplicating tasks in multiple systems.
+CRM systems should build in all critical back office functions such as billing, payment, and inventory management to eliminate the inefficiency of duplicating tasks in multiple systems.

-Security dealers prepared to invest in a quality CRM system will be paid back very quickly.
+Security dealers prepared to invest in a quality customer-management CRM system will be paid back very quickly.
 While no one system can do it all, you want a system that will tie together your sales, service, financial, and back office functions.
 Take time to understand your current workflow and identify areas where processes are weak or redundant.
 Make a list of manual processes that you would like to automate.
-You will also want to consider the most important key performance measures that currently are difficult or impossible to get.
+You will also want to consider the most important key performance measures that can be difficult to get.
 Determining this information will allow you to assess and choose a CRM that best suits your needs.